web3swift-team/web3swift/README.md

 [![Stackoverflow](https://img.shields.io/badge/stackoverflow-ask-blue.svg)](https://stackoverflow.com/questions/tagged/web3swift)

 **web3swift** is your toolbelt for any kind interactions with Ethereum network.

+### Update:

+Thank you for all your support in the [@gitcoin Grant CLR Round 4](https://gitcoin.co/grants/358/web3swift)

+> TOTAL FUNDED: 1,047 DAI  💸

+We will use this donation to improve this library.

+Cheers! 🚀

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->